 ],

-To allow existing users to edit CMS content or to create a new users if they don't exist yet, you can use the cms:user
+To allow users to edit CMS content or to create a new users if they don't exist yet, you can use the cms:user command (replace the e-mail address by the users one):

-php artisan cms:user editor@example.com
+php artisan cms:user -e editor@example.com

 The CMS admin backend is available at (replace "mydomain.tld" with your own one):